UbiquityRobotics/learn/support/mcb_pinouts_leds_and_user_power.md

 |  3V3  |  This is 3.3V power some boards call Vcc |
 |  SCL |  The I2C Clock Line.
 No need to add more pullups |
 |  SDA |  The I2C Data Line.
 No need to add more pullups |

+### Expansion Boards For IO and IMU Capabilities

+We are working on small I2C based expansion board designs to be available in 2022 that will plug into the MCB board and still allow the OLED display to then plug in on top of that board to form a stack of boards powered by the MCB P2 jack.

+The first board will have a BNO055 IMU as well as 8 bits of digital IO to drive 3 on-board LEDs as well as offer 5 lines for low current digital output or inputs at 3.3V digital levels.

+Another board is only in low volume 1st prototype form that would offer more IO at higher currents some with relay driver ability.
+This board also would have 4 0-3V analog ADC inputs as well as 2 0-3V DAC outputs both of which are meant for only slow or static analog signal usage.
+It would have 2 switches and some leds and an expansion I2C jack for ease of customer I2C connections.

 ## Making A Remote RF Estop switch